RocketLeagueMapmaking/RL-docs/docs/guide/index.md

 ## Essentials Guide

-If you're reading this, hopefully you have completed all of the steps in the [Essentials section](../essential/index.md):
+If you're reading this, hopefully you have completed all of the steps in the [Essentials Section](../essential/index.md):

 * Installed UDK 2015
 * Added Dummy Classes to UDK install
-* Installed 3D software, like Blender
+* Installed 3D modeling software, like Blender
 * Installed image editing software, like Paint.net
 * Created a StickyWalls Physical Material